HAPPYS1NGH/JavaScript-Fundamentals/README.md

 Slice -> Slice allows us to pass two parameters: a start index and an end index.
 The resulting string will be a sliced string between those two indexes, not including the character located at the end index.
 We can also use negative arguments to slice strings starting from the end of the string!

+## Arrays

+Array -> An array starts with an open square bracket [ and ends with a closed square bracket ].
+The elements inside the array are separated by a comma ,.

+Index ->Just like strings, arrays have zero-based indexes.
+This means that the first element in the array is at index 0, then 1, then 2